deepkanwar099/aws-iam-secure-setup/README.md

 ## Project Overview

-This project demonstrates a secure AWS Identity and Access Management (IAM) architecture designed for a fictional company called **XYZ Media Solutions**.
+In this project, I built a secure **AWS Identity and Access Management (IAM)** setup for a fictional company called **XYZ Media Solutions**.

-The objective was to implement **Role-Based Access Control (RBAC)** and enforce the **principle of least privilege** across multiple teams.
+The goal was to implement **Role-Based Access Control (RBAC)** and apply the **principle of least privilege**, ensuring that each team only has access to the resources they actually need.

+This kind of structure is commonly used in real organizations where multiple teams work within the same AWS account but require controlled access to infrastructure.

 ---

 ## Architecture

+The IAM structure is organized using **department-based groups**.

+Instead of assigning permissions to individual users, permissions are attached to groups.
+This makes access management easier and more scalable as the organization grows.

-The IAM architecture contains groups representing different departments.
+The following groups were created:

 - Developers
 - Marketing